 3 comments

-• chinabison 16 minutes ago
+• chinabison 167 days ago

 A point that bears repeating is that once your unemployment benefits run out, you no longer factor into the count of the unemployed.

-• Terr_ 12 minutes ago
+• Terr_ 167 days ago

-Untrue, have a little more confidence in career statisticians:
+Untrue, have a little more confidence in career statisticians.

 > Some people think that to get these figures on unemployment, the government uses the number of people collecting unemployment insurance (UI) benefits under state or federal government programs.